corsairmarks/enable_all_species_traits_for_leaders/mod/README.md

 Built for Stellaris version 3.8 "Gemini."
 Not compatible with achievements.

-This mod overrides eight default events related to adding leader traits: `distar.170`, `distar.171`, `distar.172`, `distar.173`, `distar.174`, `utopia.2508`, `utopia.2601`, and `utopia.2605`.
-Other mods that make changes to any of the same events will conflict with this one.
-For this mod, these events are stored in the file `events/000_leader_species_traits_event_overrides.txt`.
+This mod overrides eight eleven events related to adding leader traits.
+Other mods that make changes to any of the same events will conflict with this one:

-1. For `distar.170`, `distar.171`, and `distar.172` you should keep the versions from this mod or otherwise merge the changes - they enable cybernetic empires to complete the special project for brainslugs, and ensure robotic leaders aren't selected to receive the brainslug trait.
+1. `distar.170`, `distar.171`, and `distar.172` enable cybernetic empires to complete the special project for brainslugs, and ensure robotic leaders aren't selected to receive the brainslug trait - you should keep the versions from this mod or otherwise merge the changes.
-2. For `distar.173` and/or `distar.174`, the easiest way to resolve the conflict is to comment out or delete the event(s) from this mod.
-The overrides are just a cleaner way to add the initial brainslug trait for hireable leaders.
-If removed or disabled, the original in-game code will execute instead but it has a very low impact.
+2. `distar.173` and/or `distar.174` are just a cleaner way to add the initial brainslug trait for hireable leaders; if removed or disabled, the original in-game code will execute instead but it has a very low impact.
+3. `paragon.1`, `paragon.99`, and `paragon.50` are events related to The Beholder's abilities to make planetfall and perform psi-inoculation - required so that The Beholder can psi-inoculate cyborgs into psiborgs (also buffs The Beholder's leader traits).
+The relevant decisions are also overridden `decision_deploy_beholder` and `decision_psi_inoculate_pops` in order to support the necessary functionality.
-3. `utopia.2508` is the default event for adding or removing Erudite leader traits.
-That event uses the effect `remove_leader_traits_after_modification` which is also overridden.
-If you have conflicts with these, it is recommended you keep at least one of the two overrides from this mod, otherwise you will lose Erudite-based leader traits from leaders that also have another special species trait, any time that _any_ species in your empire is modified.
+4. `utopia.2508` is the default event for adding or removing Erudite leader traits; uses the effect `remove_leader_traits_after_modification` which is also overridden.
+If you have conflicts with these, it is recommended you keep at least one of the two overrrides from this mod, otherwise you will lose Erudite-based leader traits from leaders that also have another special species trait, any time that [i]any[/i] species in your empire is modified.
-4. `utopia.2601` ensures that newly-spawned latent psionic leaders are flagged as having already rolled for a chance at a psionic trait.
+5. `utopia.2601` ensures that newly-spawned latent psionic leaders are flagged as having already rolled for a chance at a psionic trait.
 If removed or disabled, the flag won't be set so some latent psionic leaders may be able to get a second chance at randomly rolling a psionic trait.
-5. `utopia.2605` is the event for leaders randomly gaining the Psionic trait from Psionic species.
+6. `utopia.2605` is the event for leaders randomly gaining the Psionic trait from Psionic species.
 I recommend you use this mod's version of the event in order to benefit from the reduced mean time-to-happen (i.e. happens more frequently) and wider selection criteria (any species with Latent Psionic, not just the owner's main species).

 Beginning with Stellaris version 3.8 "Gemini," leader traits respect their `opposites` blocks.
 It is no longer possible to add "incompatible" traits to the same leader.
 Therefore, this mod now also overrides the built-in special leader traits file `00_special_leader_traits.txt`.
 That means that this mod conflicts with other mods that override the same file (traits require a full-file override).
 For this mod to take precedence, load it _after_ other mods that edit the same file.